Almost simplicial polytopes I. The lower and upper bound theorems: A lower bound theorem for almost simplicial polytopes

-\end{theorem} \begin{proof} We proceed by induction on $d$, the case $d=3$ was verified above.
-Let $d\ge 4$.
 As $P$ is $2$-simplicial, by a result of Whiteley~\cite[Thm.
 8.6]{Whi84}, the $1$-skeleton of $P$ is generically $d$-rigid, hence $f_1(P)\ge \phi_{1}(d,n)$, and by the MPW reduction (as usual, counting pairs $(v,A)$ such that $v$ is a vertex in an $i$-face $A$), $f_i(P)\ge \phi_{i}(d,n)$ for all $2\le i\le d-3$ as well; see \cite[Thm.~12.2]{Kal87} \footnote{Kalai's theorem contains a typo.
 It includes the case $i=k$, while it holds only for $i<k$, where $P$ is $k$-simplicial.
 Our ASP $P$ is $(d-2)$-simplicial.}.
+The rest of the proof will deal with the cases $i=d-2,d-1$.

 Denote by $(P,F)$ the ASP-pair, and by $\deg_P(v)$ the degree of a vertex $v$ in the $1$-skeleton of $P$.
 We now prove the inequality for the facets, by a variation of the MPW reduction.
-Note that the vertex figure $P/v$ in $P$ of any vertex $v\in \ver F$ is an ASP (with $\deg_P(v)$ vertices), while for any vertex $v\in \ver P\setminus \ver F$ $P/v$ is a simplicial polytope; cf. \cite[Thm.~11.5]{Bro83}.
+Note that the vertex figure $P/v$ in $P$ of any vertex $v\in \ver F$ is an ASP (with $\deg_P(v)$ vertices), while for any vertex $v\in \ver P\setminus \ver F$, $P/v$ is a simplicial polytope; cf. \cite[Thm.~11.5]{Bro83}.
 Furthermore, for a vertex $v\in \ver F$, letting $s_v:=\deg_F(v)-(d-1)\ge 0$ gives $P/v \in \Pl(d-1,\deg_P(v),s_v)$.

 Double counting the number of pairs $(v,A)$ for a vertex $v$ in a facet $A$ of $P$, we obtain the following inequalities:

 where the first inequality is by the induction hypothesis and the second inequality is by Kalai's monotonicity Theorem~\ref{thm:kalaiMonotonicity} and the LBT inequality for $f_1(P)$.
 Comparing the LHS with the RHS gives